willthedevelop3r/BlazorServerPractice/README.md

 ## About

 For this project, I followed a tutorial by Tim Correy to see the flow of data for a Blazor Server application.
+I have also added an edit and delete feature ontop of this tutorial.